-This fund is an actively managed UCITS.
-An actively managed UCITS is one where the investment manager has discretion over the composition of its portfolio, subject to the stated investment objectives and policy.
-The Fund's investment universe is at least partly derived from the Reference indicator.
-The Fund's investment strategy is not dependent on the indicator.
-Therefore, the Fund's holdings and the weightings may substantially deviate from the composition of the indicator.
+This Fund is actively managed.
+An actively managed fund is one where the investment manager has discretion over the composition of its portfolio, subject to the stated investment objectives and policy.
+The Fund's investment universe is totally independent of the reference indicator, the individual constituents of which are not necessarily representative of the assets invested in by the Fund.
+The Fund's investment strategy is not dependent on the reference indicator.
+Therefore, the Fund's holdings and the weightings may substantially deviate from the composition of the reference indicator.
 There is no limit set on the level of such deviation.